Demining: Military

-In World War II, one method used by the German SS to clear minefields was to force captured civilians to cross the minefields which would trigger any mine they encountered.
+In World War II, one method used by the German SS to clear minefields was to force captured civilians to cross the minefields, which would trigger any mine they encountered.
+In 1987, during the Iran–Iraq War, Iran used volunteers known as the Basij to clear out minefields for the Army.
 More humane methods included mine plows, mounted on Sherman and Churchill tanks, and the Bangalore torpedo.
 Variants of these are still used today.

 Mine plows use a specially designed shovel to unearth mines and shove them to the side, clearing a path.
 They are quick and effective for clearing a lane for vehicles and are still attached to some types of tank and remotely operated vehicles.
 The mines are moved but not deactivated, so mine plows are not used for humanitarian demining.

 The mine-clearing line charge, successor to the Bangalore torpedo, clears a path through a minefield by triggering the mines with a blast wave.
-Several examples include the Anti-personnel obstacle breaching system and the Python Minefield Breaching System, a hose-pipe filled with explosives and carried across a minefield by a rocket.
+Several examples include the anti-personnel obstacle breaching system and the Python minefield breaching system, a hose-pipe filled with explosives that is carried across a minefield by a rocket.

+In the 2000s fuel-air explosive (FAE) technology has been increasingly used for demining operations, offering an effective method for clearing minefields and neutralizing IEDs.
+One notable example of this application is the Rafael Carpet, a mine breaching system developed by Rafael Advanced Defense Systems.
+This system uses a series of rockets to disperse a fuel spray over a targeted area, creating a fuel-air explosive cloud that detonates to clear mines over a wide area, thus providing a rapid and safe path for military operations.